photo of lecture

 Please note the deadlines set by SGPS for dissertation submission and scheduling of the defense.

-All PhD candidates must present a public lecture (approx. 45 minutes) which is usually on the same day just before the defense.
+All PhD candidates must present a public lecture (approximately 45 minutes) which is usually on the same day just before the defense.

 Year 1 Year 2 Year 3 Year 4